 - Pyg Track – the Snowdon path with the least elevation gain

 - Miners Track – the best Snowdon route for views

 - Llanberis Path – the easiest walk up Snowdon for beginners

-- Watkins Path – the most challenging Snowdon route
+- Watkin Path – the most challenging Snowdon route

 - Rhyd Ddu – the quietest Snowdon trek

 These Snowdon walking routes can also be combined in any number of ways to make great circular routes.
 The Miners Track and Pyg Track are often combined to make a loop, since they both start at the same location.

-However, the issue of finishing at a different location is negated if using the Snowdon Sherpa.
+However, the issue of finishing at a different location is negated if using the Snowdon Sherpa (Sherpa’r Wyddfa).
 This bus service travels around the foot of Mount Snowdon, creating a valuable link between the six main Snowdon trails.
-A full day pass costs £5 and runs every 15 minutes on weekends in the Summer.
+A full day pass costs £6 and runs every 15 minutes on weekends in the summer.

-For more experienced hikers there is also the Snowdon Horseshoe, which takes in the peaks of Y Lliwedd, Snowdon, Garnedd Ugain and Crib Goch.
+For more experienced hikers there is also the Snowdon Horseshoe, which takes in the peaks of Y Lliwedd, Yr Wyddfa, Garnedd Ugain and Crib Goch.
 This hike is considered the best ridge walk in Wales, arguably in the UK.
 This route involves scrambling and has very exposed edges.
 It is not suitable for beginners.